 The Berta Seminar

-The social and emotional development of children who are gifted and talented is just as important as their cognitive development.
-Often imes both parents and educators of gifted children lack the information needed to address the issues these young people face.
+The social and emotional development of children who are gifted and talented is just as important as their cognitive development, but oftentimes the parents and educators of gifted children lack the resources to address the issues these young people face.
 The Center for Gifted Studies offers the Berta Seminar to empower parents and educators with tools needed to better meet the social and emotional needs of these students.

 All events are free to participants.
 Although sessions are designated as being targeted toward either parents or educators, all are welcome at both sessions.
 EILA credit is typically available for those needing it.

 Speaker: Dr. Steven Pfeiffer

 Educator Session: Strengths of the Heart: Building Positive Psychological Functioning and Wellbeing of Gifted Students

 There are seven signature character strengths for predicting success in later life for gifted children:

 Three key ideas to maintain balance for your gifted child: